DimaClaudiu/my_QA_Bot/README.md

     It receives a context and a question and extracts the answer.
-    This model is also a fine-tunned RoBERTa-base for Question-Answering.
+    This model is a base ELECTRA, modified and find-tunned for Question-Answering.

     Initially, I tried a pre-trained BERT model, trained on SQuAD 1.1, the model was great at extracting the answers when those existed, but when the answer wasn't there, it was really confident in giving the wrong ones :(

     SQUaD 2.0 addresses these issues by having impossible answers, pairs of , where the questions simply can't be answered, and the model should output blank ''.
-    So I trained a fine-tuned RoBERTa for this downstream task on squad2.

     The model performs great, but it's quite slow.
 That's why the previous components try to filter out as much junk as possible for this one.
 ----------